sendbird/sendbird-uikit-react-tutorials/README.md

 This repository contains the source code for the Sendbird UIKit React tutorials.

 Each folder contains the source code for the tutorial at the specific stage.
-The `before` folder contains the source codes you should have before integrating Sendbird UIKit through the tutorial.
-On the other hand, the `after` folder contains the source codes after completing the integration.
+The `before` folder contains the source codes you should have before the tutorial.
+On the other hand, the `after` folder contains the source codes after completing the application.

 - [integrate-with-existing-app](https://sendbird.com/docs/chat/uikit/v3/react/tutorial/integrate-with-existing-app)